scottshambaugh/monaco/docs/sampling_methods.md

 ### Sampling Methods

-For drawing percentiles from the underlying uniform distribution, there are currectly three sampling methods implemented in Monaco.
+For drawing percentiles from the underlying uniform distribution, there are several sampling methods implemented in Monaco.
+See the [scipy.stats.qmc](https://scipy.github.io/devdocs/reference/stats.qmc.html) documentation for more info.

 The first is **random** sampling, which uses scipy's pseudorandom number generator as seeded by the program.

 The second is **sobol** sampling.
 [Sobol's sequence](https://en.wikipedia.org/wiki/Sobol_sequence) is a well performing [quasi-random sequence](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), which is designed to better fill a parameter space without gaps or clusters.
 Generally, Sobol sampling will lead to smoother and more accurate results, and faster convergence.
 However, it can also introduce unintended frequency content to the parameter space, as opposed to random's flat white noise spectrum.
 This is rarely an issue, but something to be aware of in niche applications.
+Note also several things:
-Note that Sobol sampling cannot be used for more than 1111 input variables, and may slow way down before that.
-Note also that sobol sampling is unaffected by the random seed.
+* Sobol sampling cannot be used for more than 21201 input variables, and may slow way down before that.
+* Sobol sampling is unaffected by the random seed.
+* If using Sobol sampling for integration, the number of samples should be a power of 2 in order for balance across the parameter space.

 The third is **sobol_random** sampling.
-This takes the sequence of sobol points and randomly skips the first [0, 2^10] points for each variable.
-Right now all this really does is allow for some randomness when adjusting the seed.
-In future versions this will use Owen Scrambling to optimize smoothness in the frequency spectrum.
+This takes the sequence of sobol points and applies Owen's scrambling to improve the frequency sprecta.
+This no longer has power of 2 integration balance, but does change results depending on the seed.

+Also implemented is **halton**, **halton_random**, and **latin_hypercube** sampling.
+However the Halton sequence usually performs worse than the Sobol sequence, and Latin Hypercube sampling gives only a marginal improvement over random, so users generally should not use these.

 Random sampling is the default as it is easier to conceptually understand, but most users should use sobol_random sampling for best results.